radian-software/straight.el/README.md

 To install the versions of the packages specified in your version lockfiles, run `M-x straight-thaw-versions`.
-You may need to run `M-x straight-pull-all` first to ensure that you have those versions available.
+You may need to run `M-x straight-fetch-all` first to ensure that you have those versions available.
 Thawing will interactively check for local changes before checking out the relevant revisions, so don't worry about things getting overwritten.